StefanJelner/array-reduce-compare/README.md

 Some people try to overcome this problem by using a [`for`](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Statements/for)-loop together with [`break`](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Statements/break), which usually makes a lot of mutations necessary.

-Some people use [`Array.prototype.reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce), but implement a mechanism which uses [Array.prototype.splice()](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) to manipulate a clone of the original array, which again contains a mutation.
+Some people use [`Array.prototype.reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce), but implement a mechanism which uses [`Array.prototype.splice()`](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) to manipulate a clone of the original array, which again contains a mutation.

-Some people provide a rewrite which hands over a callback, which sets a variable in the outer scope, so the whole process stops, returning the result.
+Some people provide a rewrite which hands over a callback, which sets a variable in the outer scope, so the whole process stops, finally returning the result.
 This still mutates a variable in the outer scope.

 A final - and rather funny - approach is to use [`throw`](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Statements/throw) in a [`try...catch`](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Statements/try...catch)-block and stop the reduction this way, which works without any mutations, but abuses a mechanism with many unwanted side effects.
-It has a smell of "don't do this at home"!
+It has a smell of *"don't do this at home"*!

 For the discussion see Stackoverflow: https://stackoverflow.com/questions/36144406/how-to-early-break-reduce-method